Dat3K/viet-anh-2/README.md

 ## Project Overview

 This is a School Request Management System built with Next.js 15 and Supabase.
-The system allows teachers to create supply requests, which then go through an approval workflow involving department heads and directors.
+The system allows teachers to create requests, which then go through an approval workflow involving department heads and directors.

 ## Architecture